 A motor supply voltage of 12V is in most cases to low and in general the sound gets quieter if the motor supply voltage is above 18V.
 The noise also depends on the used stepper motors.
 We recommend motors with a phase voltage <=4V and inductance <=4mH.
 Guide: Choosing stepper motors.

 On problems, check the wiring and power supply.
 If this is okay, check the resistance (when the driver is not connected) of the logic supply VIO against GND, the digital pins EN, DIR, STEP against GND + VIO and the motor pins M1A, M1B, M2A, M2B against GND + VM.
 When the resistance of the logic supply or a digital input is very low (<10k Ohm), then in general there is a problem with the power-up or power-down sequence.
-Or if the resistance of a motor pin is very low (<100k Ohm) then there could be a problem with the motor wiring (loose connection) or the motor supply was removed during operation/moving.
+Or if the resistance of a motor pin is very low (<100k Ohm) then there could be a problem with the motor wiring (loose connection) or the motor power supply was removed during operation/moving.
+Because of back electromotive force (EMF) the motor output drivers can get defective, when the motor power supply or the motor is removed during operation.

 The SilentStepStick has a normal step+direction interface.
 You set the direction with the DIR pin and on every pulse on the STEP pin the motor will move one step.
 Here you can find Arduino examples and an Arduino library (interface=DRIVER).